yesh-aswini12/PIPELINED-PROCESSOR-DESIGN/README.md

 OBJECTIVE:
  To understand the working of a scalar pipelined processor by simulating the different components of software level.

+ Here we Consider  a  scalar  pipelined  processor  with  a  256B  instruction  cache  (I$)  and  a  256B  data  cache  (D$),  both having a read port and a write port each, and both are direct-mapped caches.
+Assume that both instruction and data caches are perfect, which means there won’t be any cache misses in these caches.
+Assume the processor has a register file (RF) with sixteen 8-bit registers named R0, ..., R15.
+Note that R0 always stores the value‘0’.
+The register file has two read ports and a write port.

 RUN AND EXECUTE THE CODE IN WINDOWS